topcoder-platform/platform-ui/README.md

 SSL is required for authentication to work properly.

-The `yarn start` command serves the site using the cert and key in the /ssl directory.
+The `yarn start` command serves the site using the cert and key in the /ssl directory, which authorize the `https://local.topcoder-dev.com`URL.

+By overriding the app to use <b>port 443</b>, you can use the authorized URL and trust the root CA to avoid SSL errors in the browser.

+>**NOTE:** Mac users will require running the app with elevated permissions in order to use a port lower than 500.

 For easier development, it is recommended that you add this certificate to your trusted root authorities and as a trused cert in your browser.
 Google your browser and OS for more info.